wwu-mmll/gatenet/README.md

 # GateNet
 This is the official implementation of the [GateNet paper](https://www.nature.com/ncomms/).

+## Tutorials
+There are two tutorials which can serve as a starting point for your own analysis.

+1. [Tutorial](tutorials/flowcap_data.ipynb): Model training and model prediction (+ cross validation) using the [ND dataset]() published (incl. manual gating) during FlowCAP I

+2. [Tutorial](tutorials/custom_data.ipynb): Creation of training data (i.e. manual gating) for custom data using [FlowCytometryTools](https://github.com/eyurtsev/FlowCytometryTools).
+This way, manual gating, model training and prediction with custom data is all possible within one Jupyter notebook!

-## Introduction
+## Why GateNet?
 GateNet is a neural network architecture which is specifically designed for automated flow cytometry gating.

+### Introduction

 Flow cytometry (FC) is an analytical technique which is used to **identify cell types**.
 Inputted with a sample (e.g. blood) containing cells, it **sequentially measures** each cells individual light scatter and fluorescence emission properties.
 The cell identification is typically done manually based on 2D scatter plots of the resulting measurements of all cells in the probe.
 In manual gating, the scatter points (i.e. cell measurements) are partitioned (’gated’) upon visual inspection.
 ### Manual Gating
-Here, traditional manual gating (of leukocytes i.e. population in the center) of three probes is shown:
+Here, traditional manual gating (of leukocytes i.e. population in the center) of three samples is shown:

 ![manual gating](data/manual_gating.gif)